adidharmatoru/remo/README.md

 # Remo - Hardware-Accelerated Remote Desktop

 Remo is a hardware-accelerated remote desktop solution built with Rust and Nuxt 3.
-This repository contains the front-end application that provides a seamless user interface for interacting with Remo.
+This repository contains the front-end application that provides a seamless user interface.

 ## Getting Started